 Economic gains from derecognizing Taiwan

-The lack of official diplomatic relations has undermined the development of commercial relations between mainland China and nations in Central America and the Caribbean.
-Though steadily growing, trade between mainland China and Central America is significantly less than with other countries in Latin America.
-In 2014, exports from Central America to Mainland China represented only 6% of the total trade between China and the region.
+The lack of official diplomatic relations has undermined the development of commercial relations between the Chinese mainland and nations in Central America and the Caribbean.
+Though steadily growing, trade between the Chinese mainland and Central America is significantly less than with other countries in Latin America.
+In 2014, exports from Central America to the Chinese mainland represented only 6% of the total trade between China and the region.
 This is due to many factors, including high import tariffs China imposed on Central America due to a lack of official diplomatic relations.
-This suggests that commercial relations between Mainland China and Central America and the Caribbean would significantly improve with the establishment of diplomatic relations.
-Additionally, the fact that, even without diplomatic relations, trade with Mainland China is significantly larger than trade with Taiwan suggests that presently the economic benefits of establishing diplomatic relations will outweigh any costs.
+This suggests that commercial relations between the Chinese mainland and Central America and the Caribbean would significantly improve with the establishment of diplomatic relations.
+Additionally, the fact that, even without diplomatic relations, trade with the Chinese mainland is significantly larger than trade with Taiwan suggests that presently the economic benefits of establishing diplomatic relations will outweigh any costs.

-Costa Rica, as the sole diplomatic ally in Central America of Mainland China until this year, demonstrates the potential increase in exports that could result from derecognizing Taiwan.
-In 2007, former President Oscar Arias severed diplomatic relations with Taiwan and formally recognized Mainland China.
+Costa Rica, as the sole diplomatic ally in Central America of the Chinese mainland until this year, demonstrates the potential increase in exports that could result from derecognizing Taiwan.
+In 2007, former President Oscar Arias severed diplomatic relations with Taiwan and formally recognized the Chinese mainland.
 Arias described his decision as “an act of foreign policy realism which promotes our links to Asia.”
 Switching diplomatic allegiances has greatly benefited Costa Rica.
-In 2006, Costa Rica exported $175 million worth of goods to mainland China, contrasted with $30 million to Taiwan.
+In 2006, Costa Rica exported $175 million worth of goods to the Chinese mainland, contrasted with $30 million to Taiwan.
 Since establishing diplomatic relations with the PRC, Costa Rica signed the China-Costa Rica Free Trade Agreement, which reduced tariffs on 90% of products and established preferential prices for Costa Rican agricultural goods in Chinese markets.
-The free trade agreement helps to explain why Costa Rican exports constituted a majority (54%) of Central American total exports to Mainland China in 2013.
-The value of Costa Rican exports to Mainland China increased to $372 million in 2013.
+The free trade agreement helps to explain why Costa Rican exports constituted a majority (54%) of Central American total exports to the Chinese mainland in 2013.
+The value of Costa Rican exports to the Chinese mainland increased to $372 million in 2013.

 The potential role of corruption